This guide shares 10 of the best Sydney skate parks you should check out, based on insider reviews, features, location, facilities, and more.

 7. Greenhills Skate Park

 The modern Greenhills Skate Park in Kurnell in the Sutherland Shire is another fantastic skateboarding area designed by Convic.
-It has all the features that will appeal to both beginners as well as advanced skaters.
+It has all the features that will appeal to both beginners and advanced skaters.

 It’s a relatively spacious skate park with a large bowl, a snake run area, and a street-style section with the typical skateboarding obstacles.